kitnil/awesome/README.md

 - [its](https://github.com/PDP-10/its) - Incompatible Timesharing System
 - [x86-bare-metal-examples](https://github.com/cirosantilli/x86-bare-metal-examples) - Dozens of minimal operating systems to learn x86 system programming.
 Tested on Ubuntu 17.10 host in QEMU 2.10 and real hardware.
 Userland cheat at: https://github.com/cirosantilli/linux-kernel-module-cheat#userland-assembly ARM baremetal setup at: https://github.com/cirosantilli/linux-kernel-module-cheat#baremetal-setup
 - [arpilisp](https://github.com/marcpaq/arpilisp) - A Lisp interpreter for Raspberry Pi implemented in a single ARM assembly file
-- [compiler-explorer](https://github.com/compiler-explorer/compiler-explorer) - Run compilers interactively from your web browser and interact with the assembly
 - [mal](https://github.com/kanaka/mal) - mal - Make a Lisp
 - [hello-world](https://github.com/leachim6/hello-world) - Hello world in every computer language.
 Thanks to everyone who contributes to this, make sure to see CONTRIBUTING.md for contribution instructions!
 - [cjdns](https://github.com/cjdelisle/cjdns) - An encrypted IPv6 network using public-key cryptography for address allocation and a distributed hash table for routing.